Lily-Rose Depp: 2019–present: Mainstream films

 In 2023, Depp made her television debut starring in the HBO drama series The Idol alongside Canadian singer the Weeknd.
 The series premiered at the 2023 Cannes Film Festival, where it was met with highly unfavorable reception from critics for its graphic sexual content and themes.
 On her performance, TIME wrote that Depp "brings some tentative gravity to all the sordidness".
 The series aired on HBO and Max and was cancelled after one season.
 The single that Depp recorded for the series along the Weeknd and Jennie, "One of the Girls", peaked at number 51 on the Billboard Hot 100 chart and surpassed 1 billion streams on Spotify.
-The track was included on The Idol Episode 4 (Music from the HBO Original Series) EP and the 2024 deluxe edition of the Weekend's greatest hits album The Highlights (2021).
+The track was included on The Idol Episode 4 (Music from the HBO Original Series) EP and the 2024 deluxe edition of the Weeknd’s greatest hits album The Highlights (2021).

-In 2024, Depp starred as Ellen Hutter, a young woman traumatized by the vampire Count Orlok, in Robert Eggers' gothic horror film Nosferatu.
+In 2024, Depp starred as Ellen Hutter, a young woman traumatized by the vampire Count Orlok, in Robert Eggers's gothic horror film Nosferatu.
 Terming it a "transfixing performance", The Hollywood Reporters David Rooney added that "the movie belongs to Depp, whose performance is a revelation".

 Personal life

 Depp is bilingual in English and French and holds dual American and French citizenship.
 She has struggled with and recovered from anorexia.

-In August 2015, she posed for iO Tillett Wright's Self-Evident Truths Project, stating she fell somewhere "on the LGBTQA spectrum".
+In August 2015, she posed for iO Tillett Wright's Self-Evident Truths Project, stating she fell somewhere "on the LGBTQ spectrum".
 She later clarified she was simply making a statement on defining oneself, not on her own sexuality.